- Academic Advisors

 - CPS 139 (Web Development) introduces the user to development of static Web pages using current standards.

-Computer programming courses are those numbered above CPS 130 and above.
-These courses are usually taken by students considering pursuing Computer Science or some other computer-related or technical major.
+Computer programming courses are usually taken by students considering pursuing Computer Science or some other computer-related or technical major.

 - CPS 110 (Intro to Computers) is an introduction for students considering getting deeper into computer science, and includes some basic computer programming.